Looking for fun things to do in Boston during February vacation week with your kids and teens?

 Fun Things to Do during Winter Break Week in Boston

-Although some families head north to ski for the week and others seek out warmer temperatures in the Caribbean, there are lots of special family-oriented activities going on in Boston so it's a great time to be here - plus you'll save on low hotel rates.
+Although some families head north to ski for the week and others seek out warmer temperatures in the Caribbean, you'll find lots of special family-oriented activities going on in Boston.
+It's a great time to be here - plus you'll save on low hotel rates.

-Boston's weather during February can be tricky - frigid and snowy one day, sunny and 50 degrees (or higher) by the next morning - so our suggestions include a mix of outdoor and indoor attractions plus some fun walking tours.
+Boston's weather during February can be tricky - frigid and snowy one day, sunny and 50 degrees (or higher) by the next morning, and this year, we're experiencing punitively strong winds on a couple of days - so our suggestions include a mix of outdoor and indoor attractions plus some fun walking tours and other adventures.

 Article contents: